nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Supervised Learning: Most practical solutions use supervised learning.
 Supervised learning encompasses approaches to satisfy the need to classify things into categories , known as classification.
 It also includes approaches to address the need to provide variable real-value solutions such as weight or height   known as regression.

 With supervised learning the learning algorithm is given labelled data and the desired output.
-For example, pictures of cats labelled “cat” will help the algorithm identify the rules to classify pictures of cats.
+For example, pictures of cats labelled “cat” help the algorithm to identify the rules to classify pictures of cats.

 Unsupervised Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^